-Clients with a current mental health issue 2015–16
+Characteristics of clients with a current mental health issue 2016–17

-- Half (50%) were homeless when they presented to an agency, higher than the general SHS population (44%) and most commonly lived alone (46% compared with 29%, respectively).
+- Half (50%) were homeless when they presented to an agency.
+This is higher than the general SHS population (44%) and they most commonly presented to the agency alone (45% compared with 29%, respectively).

-- These clients came back more often than any other priority group for support during the year (2.3 support periods per client) and received a median of 64 days of support each time.
-By comparison, the general SHS client population received 1.7 support periods and 35 days of support each time.
+- They received more periods of support: These clients came back more often than any other priority group for support during the year (2.4 support periods per client) and received a median of 68 days of support, almost twice as many days as the general SHS population.
+The general SHS client population received 1.7 support periods and 37 days of support.

 Age and sex